msvalina/tango/README.md

 ## Project for web programing course from etfos.unios.hr

 ### tango
-Tango is a try at building blog application with Django.
+Tango is a blog application written in Django web framework.